 First, let me say right up front I consider Kindle Scout/Kindle Press to be a remarkable opportunity for both established and aspiring authors.
+Having an ebook distribution as a resource is excellent for any author.
 Presently, there is no other publishing platform with the reach and influence of Amazon and Kindle Press.
 That is likely why there have been a number of authors who already had previous publishing contracts with other firms who are now attempting to be chosen by Kindle Press.

 Let’s look at the actual components of the Kindle Scout platform then, shall we?

 The initial setup is quite simple.
 Upload a story/manuscript that has not yet been published for profit anywhere else.
 Create a “blurb” to accompany the story, as well as a cover image, and then upload onto the Kindle Scout site.
 After a short review period, Kindle Scout will, if it finds your work acceptable to its basic quality standards, create a landing page for your work.

 You are now a part of the introductory Kindle Scout experience.

 Now comes the marketing portion of this month-long endeavor, what some authors have called the most difficult part.
 You send your book link, which includes a lengthy free excerpt, to as many fans/followers/friends, as possible.
 The hope is that readers will look at your excerpt and then nominate your story for publication.
 If enough readers do so, your book page is featured on Kindle Scout’s “Hot & Trending” list, which in turn, likely generates a few more eyes looking at your work.